Commonly asked DBMS interview questions

 25. What is the purpose of SQL?

-SQL stands for Structured Query Language whose main purpose is to interact with the relational databases in the form of inserting and updating/modifying the data in the database.
+SQL stands for Structured Query Language whose main purpose is to interact with the relational databases in the form of inserting, deleting and updating/modifying the data in the database.

 26. Explain the concepts of a Primary key and Foreign Key.

 Primary Key is used to uniquely identify the records in a database table while Foreign Key is mainly used to link two or more tables together, as this is a particular field(s) in one of the database tables which are the primary key of some other table.

 Example: There are 2 tables – Employee and Department.
 Both have one common field/column as ‘ID’ where ID is the primary key of the Employee table while this is the foreign key for the Department table.

 27.What are the main differences between Primary key and Unique Key?

 The main difference between the Primary key and the Unique key is that the Primary key can never have a null value while the Unique key may consist of a null value.